falenmann/ForNIIAS/README.md

 Parks table
 Stores information about parks.

-·Id - unique park identifier.
+··Id - unique park identifier.

-·Name - park name.
+··Name - park name.

-·AsuNumber - ACS (Automated Control System) number.
+··AsuNumber - ACS (Automated Control System) number.

-·Type - park type.
+··Type - park type.

-·Direction - direction of movement.
+··Direction - direction of movement.

 IPaths table
 Stores information about paths in the park.

-·Id - unique path identifier.
+··Id - unique path identifier.

-·AsuNumber - ASU number of the path.
+··AsuNumber - ASU number of the path.

-·IdPark - identifier of the park to which the path belongs.
+··IdPark - identifier of the park to which the path belongs.

 Table Epcs
 Stores information about rolling stock units (cars).

-·Id - unique identifier of the unit.
+··Id - unique identifier of the unit.

-·Number - inventory number of the unit.
+··Number - inventory number of the unit.

-·Type - type of rolling stock (for example, type of car).
+··Type - type of rolling stock (for example, type of car).

 Table EpcEvents
 Stores events related to rolling stock units.

-·Time - event time.
+··Time - event time.

-·IdPath - path identifier to which the event is related.
+··IdPath - path identifier to which the event is related.

-·Type - event type (e.g. arrival, departure, etc.).
+··Type - event type (e.g. arrival, departure, etc.).

-·NumberInOrder - number in the event sequence.
+··NumberInOrder - number in the event sequence.

-·IdEpc - rolling stock unit identifier.
+··IdEpc - rolling stock unit identifier.

 EventArrivals table
 Stores information about train arrival events.

-·Time - arrival time.
+··Time - arrival time.

-·IdPath - identifier of the path where the train arrived.
+··IdPath - identifier of the path where the train arrived.

-·TrainNumber - train number.
+··TrainNumber - train number.

-·TrainIndex - train index.
+··TrainIndex - train index.

 EventDepartures table
 Stores information about train departure events.

-·Time - departure time.
+··Time - departure time.

-·IdPath - identifier of the track from which the train departed.
+··IdPath - identifier of the track from which the train departed.

-·TrainNumber - train number.
+··TrainNumber - train number.

-·TrainIndex - train index.
+··TrainIndex - train index.

 EventAdds table
 Stores information about adding cars to the track.

-·Time - time of adding.
+··Time - time of adding.

-·IdPath - identifier of the track to which the car is added.
+··IdPath - identifier of the track to which the car is added.

-·Direction - direction of movement.
+··Direction - direction of movement.

 EventSubs table
 Stores information about the removal of cars from the track.

-·Time - time of removal.
+··Time - time of removal.

-·IdPath - identifier of the track from which the car is removed.
+··IdPath - identifier of the track from which the car is removed.

-·Direction - direction of movement.
+··Direction - direction of movement.